pellared/MvvmUtils/README.md

 * **MvvmUtils**
   * **Pellared.Common** - small, but universal utlility library (you can check the code by your own)
   * **MvvmUtils** - **MVVM Utils library**
-  * **SalaryBook** - a sample application where I test the MVVM Utils (uses MVVM Light ,but with ViewModel first approach, and FluentValidation)
+  * **SalaryBook** - a sample application where I test the MVVM Utils (uses MVVM Light, but with ViewModel first approach and FluentValidation)

 ## Resources
 * Docs: https://mvvmutils.codeplex.com/documentation